Parthasarathi7722/ASoC-MCP/README.md

 ### Option 2: MCP Platform Only
 Deploy only the MCP Platform without Wazuh SIEM.

+### Option 3: Containerized Deployment
+Deploy the entire platform using Docker Compose or Kubernetes for simplified management and scalability.

 ## Quick Start Guide

 ### Prerequisites